sakethsridhara/AutoEIT/README.md

 # AutoEIT
 An automatic differentiation framework for solving the inverse EIT problem using JAX.
-This work (in progress) is for the MATH714 course project at UW Madison, Fall 2021.
+This work is for the MATH714 course project at UW Madison, Fall 2021.

+Refer test files with _jax_ titles for JAX implementations.

 Code adopted and modified from https://github.com/Forgotten/EIT Includes other software related under the MIT license: